MicrosoftDocs/visualstudio-docs/docs/xml-tools/xml-editor-intellisense-features.md

 ---
 # XML Editor IntelliSense features

-The XML Editor provides full IntelliSense features comparable to other language editors provided in Visual Studio.
+The XML editor provides full IntelliSense features comparable to other language editors provided in Visual Studio.
 This section explains how you can use the IntelliSense with XML Schema definition language (XSD) and XSLT documents.

 ## IntelliSense in an XSD document
- After a schema is associated with your document, you get a drop-down list of expected elements any time you type `"<"` or click the **Display an Object Member List** button on the XML Editor toolbar.
+ After a schema is associated with your document, you get a drop-down list of expected elements any time you type `"<"` or click the **Display an Object Member List** button on the XML editor toolbar.
 For information about how to associate schemas with your XML documents, see [XML document validation](../xml-tools/xml-document-validation.md).

  When you type SPACE from inside a start tag, you also get a drop-down list showing all attributes that can be added to the current element.